 Organic chemistry in nanomedicine

-I am an organic chemist working in biomedical research, this page provides an overview of my training, work experience, and output.
+I am an organic chemist working in biomedical research, this page provides a brief overview of my training, work experience, and output.

 My scientific foundation consists of a training in organic chemistry (B.ASc.) and molecular engineering (M.Sc.), both acquired in Eindhoven, the Netherlands.
 During my bachelor, I completed several research internships, including establishing analytical methods to analyze [18F]-FDG at GE Healthcare, and developing supramolecular membranes for hemodialysis in the group of Dr. Dankers at the Eindhoven University of Technology (TU/e).

 Intrigued by the biomedical aspects of this work, I decided to apply my scientific expertise to translational nanomedicine.
-In the fall of 2017, I started as postdoctoral fellow in the Mulder Lab at the Icahn School of Medicine at Mount Sinai in New York.
-During this period, I became proficient in the development and characterization of nanotherapeutics targeting the innate immune system to treat cancer, cardiovascular disease, stroke, and atherosclerosis.
-I also became responsible for all radiosyntheses, which I perform in collaboration with the Reiner lab at the Memorial Sloan Kettering Cancer Center.
+In the fall of 2017, I started as postdoctoral fellow at the Icahn School of Medicine at Mount Sinai in New York.
+During this period, I became proficient in the development and characterization of nanotherapeutics targeting the innate immune system to treat cancer, cardiovascular disease, and organ transplant rejection.
+I also designed and implemented a radiochemistry facility.
+Currently, I hold the rank of Instructor and co-Direct Mount Sinai's nanomedicine laboratory.